skargal/SAPNextTalentTask/README.md

 **Decisions:**

-I decided to use list comprehensions to implement the functions inside of `app.py` for features 1-4 because not only is it a nice syntactic sugar I enjoy, but Python will allocate the list’s memory first, before adding the elements to it, instead of having to resize on runtime.
-It’ll also avoid having to make calls to ‘append’, which may be cheap but add up.
+I decided to use list comprehensions to implement the functions inside of `app.py` for features 1-4 because Python will allocate the list’s memory first, before adding the elements to it, instead of having to resize on runtime.
+It’ll also avoid having to make calls to `append`, which may be cheap but add up.
 Lastly, code using comprehensions is considered more ‘Pythonic’ — better fitting Python’s style guidelines.

 I used `map()` because it is a built-in function that allows you to process and transform all the items in an iterable without using an explicit for loop. `map()` is useful when you need to apply a transformation function to each item in an iterable and transform them into a new iterable. `map()` is one of the tools that support a functional programming style in Python and it was useful for typecasting the integers to strings.